 - a.
 Charges for the completion of claim forms,

 - b.
 Charges to get medical records or reports,

 - c.
 Membership, administrative, or access fees charged by Doctors or other Providers.
 Examples include, but are not limited to, fees for educational brochures or calling you to give you test results.

 - 3. Aids for Non-verbal Communication Devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices approved by Anthem.

 - 4. Alternative / Complementary Medicine Services or supplies for alternative or complementary medicine.
 This includes, but is not limited to:

 - a.
 Acupuncture,

 - b.
 Acupressure, or massage to help alleviate pain, treat illness or promote health by putting pressure to one or more areas of the body,

 - c.
 Holistic medicine,

 - d.
 Homeopathic medicine,

 - e.
 Hypnosis,

 - f.
 Aroma therapy,

 - g.
-Massage and massage therapy,
+Massage and massage therapy, (except for massage therapy services that are part of a physical therapy treatment plan and covered under the "Therapy Services" section of this Booklet),

 - h.
 Reiki therapy,

 - i.
 Herbal, vitamin or dietary products or therapies,

 - j.
 Naturopathy,

 - k.
 Thermography,

 - I. Orthomolecular therapy,

 - m.
 Contact reflex analysis,

 - n.
 Bioenergial synchronization technique (BEST),

 - o.
 Iridology-study of the iris,

 - p.
 Auditory integration therapy (AIT),

 - q.
 Colonic irrigation,

 - r.
 Magnetic innervation therapy,

 - s.
-Electromagnetic therapy, or

-- t.
-Neurofeedback / Biofeedback.

-- 5. Autopsies Autopsies and post-mortem testing. - 6.
+Electromagnetic therapy, or - t.
+Neurofeedback / Biofeedback. - 5.
+Autopsies - Autopsies and post-mortem testing. - 6.
 Before Effective Date or After Termination Date - Charges for care you get before your coverage begins or after your coverage ends. - 7.
 Certain Providers - Services you get from Providers that are not licensed by law to provide Covered Services as defined in this Booklet.
 Examples include, but are not limited to, masseurs or masseuses (massage therapists), physical therapist technicians, and athletic trainers. - 8.
 Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services, except for Surprise Billing Claims as outlined in the "Surprise Bill Legislation Notice" section in the front of this Booklet. - Clinical Trial Non-Covered Services Any Investigational drugs or devices, non- health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non- Investigational treatments, unless coverage is required to comply with Section 2709 of the Public Health Service Act (PHSA). - 10.
-Charges Not Supported by Medical Records Charges for services not described in your medical records. - 11.
+Chats or Texts Services provided via chats and/or texting with a provider are not a Covered Service, even if they would otherwise be covered, unless appropriately provided via a secure and compliant application, according to applicable legal requirements. - 11.
+Charges Not Supported by Medical Records Charges for services not described in your medical records. - 12.
 Complications of Non-Covered Services - Care for problems directly related to a service that is not covered by this Plan.
 Directly related means that the care took place as a direct result of the non-Covered Service and would not have taken place without the non-Covered Service.
-This Exclusion does not apply to problems resulting from pregnancy. - 12.
-Contraceptives Non-prescription contraceptive devices unless required by law. - 13.
+This Exclusion does not apply to problems resulting from pregnancy. - 13.
+Contraceptives - Non-prescription contraceptive devices unless required by law. - 14.
 Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for cosmetic services.
 Cosmetic services are meant to preserve, change, or improve how you look or are given for psychiatric, psychological, or social reasons.
 No benefits are available for surgery or treatments to change the texture or look of your skin or to change the size, shape or look of facial or body features (such as your nose, eyes, ears, cheeks, chin, chest or breasts).